hannahlawrence/sinctransform/docs/Examples.rst

 Example Programs
 =========================================

 Some very simple usage examples in 1D, 2D, and 3D are contained within the examples directory.
+They also check accuracy of the result.
 To run:

 .. code::